redtimmy/OAMBuster/README.md

 Multithreaded Padding Oracle Attack on Oracle OAM (CVE-2018-2879)

 ## Authors
-Stefan Broeder & Ahmad Mahfouz
+Red Timmy (Marco Ortisi, Stefan Broeder, Ahmad Mahfouz)

 ## Description
 This multithreaded exploit was developed to greatly increase the speed of the attack as compared to the single threaded version.